donmarcos2012/donmarcos2012.github.io/_posts/2021-03-29-raspberry_os.markdown

 We now have modified the kernel bootline to instruct the kernel to use Bulk Only Transport (BOT) communication protocol for your SSD drive.
 Alas, this means it will not perform at full USB 3.0 speed, but at least it is able to boot from the SSD and use it as the system drive.

 The performancec impact is significant though.
 I have tested read speeds with a controller that does not support UASP and it maxed out at 150 MB/sec.
-The JSAUX cable I mentioned in the first post, is fully compatible with the Raspberry Pi and it reaches read speeds of 340 MB/sec.
+The JSAUX cable I mentioned in the first post, is fully compatible with the Raspberry Pi and reaches read speeds of 340 MB/sec.
 So, in the long run you should either look for a fully compatible adapter or hope that the Raspberry foundation updates the firmware for the Raspi to support all USB 3.0 adapters with UASP.

 Anyways shutdown the system as described before, re-connect the SSD to a USB 3.0 port and power up the Raspberry.
 Let's hope that everything is up and running in a few seconds :)